Greg Abbott widens lead over Beto O’Rourke with likely voters in latest UT poll

 Abbott garnered the support of 54% of likely voters in the latest poll, while O’Rourke got 43%.
 Two percent picked third-party candidates and another 2% said they supported someone else.

-RELATED: You won't get another Texas governor debate.
-But here's what Abbott and Beto told us in one-on-one interviews

 It was similar bad news for Democrats in five other statewide races that were polled.
-The Republican incumbents all had double digit leads, including Attorney General Ken Paxton who lead Democrat Rochelle Garza by 14.
+The Republican incumbents all had double-digit leads, including Attorney General Ken Paxton, who led Democrat Rochelle Garza by 14.
 Previous polls have suggested he may be in the tightest statewide race.

 Early voting starts Monday for the Nov.
 8 election.
 Most likely voters have made up their minds between Abbott and O’Rourke, according to the poll, which found only 7% were somewhat or very likely to switch their preference.